mulias/mulias.github.io/content/drafts/possum-overview.md

 A Possum program is made up of parsers, functions that define both what text inputs are valid, and how to transform valid inputs into structured data.
 The Possum runtime takes a program and an input string and either successfully parses the input into a JSON encoded value, or fails if the input was malformed.

-This section covers parsers that expect the input to match specific strings or numbers, and then returns the matched value unchanged.
+This section covers parsers that match against specific strings or numbers in the input text, and then returns the matched value unchanged.
 Later on we'll introduce ways to compose these basic parsers together to make compound parsers that can validate more complex inputs and produce any JSON value as output.

 ### Literal Parsers